Rudi Völler: International career

 Völler was capped 90 times for the Germany national team, scoring 47 goals, including eight in World Cup final rounds.

 In 1982, Völler represented West Germany at the 1982 UEFA European Under-21 Championship, where he was named the tournament's Golden Player.
 He scored four goals from three appearances at the tournament finals as the German team finished as runner-up to England.

 He made his debut for the senior West Germany team in a UEFA Euro 1984 qualifier against Northern Ireland.
 He scored his first goal for the national team in the following qualifying match against Albania.
 He went on to score doubles against both Austria and Turkey to end the qualifying campaign with five goals.
-At the tournament finals, he scored both of West Germany's goals in their 2–1 win over Romania in their second group match.
+At the tournament finals in France, he scored both of West Germany's goals in their 2–1 win over Romania in their second group match.
 A 90th minute defeat against Spain in their next match, however, saw West Germany eliminated.

-At the 1986 FIFA World Cup, Völler scored the West Germans' equalizer in a 2–1 win over Scotland in the group stage.
+At the 1986 FIFA World Cup in Mexico, Völler scored the West Germans' equalizer in a 2–1 win over Scotland in the group stage.
 He scored an 89th-minute goal against France in the semi-final to seal a 2–0 win and, in the final itself, his 80th-minute goal made it 2–2 against Argentina.
 Germany had recovered from 2–0 down but eventually lost the match 3–2.
 Völler became the third player to score as a substitute in the World Cup final, after Dick Nanninga in 1978 and Alessandro Altobelli achieved this feat in 1982.

-West Germany hosted the Euro 1988, and Völler scored twice in a 2–0 win over Spain but the hosts lost to eventual winners the Netherlands in the semi-final.
+West Germany hosted Euro 1988, and Völler scored twice in a 2–0 win over Spain but the hosts lost to eventual winners the Netherlands in the semi-final.

 Völler was a member of the team that won the 1990 World Cup in Italy.
 He scored three times in the tournament, including one goal in a 4–1 win over Yugoslavia, and then found the net twice against the United Arab Emirates in a 5–1 win.
 During the second-round match against the Netherlands, Völler and Dutch player Frank Rijkaard were sent off the field after the Dutchman spat on Völler twice.
 In the semi-final against England, Völler limped off injured in the first half and was replaced by Karl-Heinz Riedle.
 However, Völler recovered to start the final against Argentina, which West Germany won 1–0 to claim their third World Cup title.